 1. Is there a forklift or travel lift for loading and unloading your boat before and after being moved to its new destination?

 2. Although we do not recommend shrink-wrap, you may want to know if they can shrink-wrap your boat prior to transporting it.

 3. Is there a service bay that can disassemble and reassemble the fly bridge or radar arch?

-4. Are they willing to assist with the prep work on the vessel and what are their charges in order to have it ready for transport?
+4. Is the marina or boat yard willing to assist with the prep work on the vessel and what are their charges in order to have it ready for transport?

 How To Prepare Your Vessel For Safe Transport

 Since safety is the most important part of transporting your vessel safely, we recommend you follow our guidelines by having a responsible boat yard do the preparation, or overseeing the preparation is done properly yourself.

 1. If damage occurs due to loading or improper preparation by the shipper, the transporter is not responsible.

 2. Please ensure your boat is properly prepared for transport.
 Boats not properly prepared will be shipped in “as is condition” and the boat mover will not be responsible for damages.
 As a Boat Transport Company, we would rather not transport a vessel in this manner.
 It is not safe for the boat, the driver and potentially for others on the highway.

 3. In most states 13’6” is the maximum legal height to transport a boat.
 However, boats of larger sizes (yachts) do travel on the highway.
 This requires special preparations.
 As a yacht owner you need to be aware of whether your marina is roomy enough to get your yacht and its transport rig in and out of its yard safely.